31 Jul 2014

 Types Of Minimalism

-I will take each one of these sub-types one by one and lay-down my interpretations of the same.
-I will also included photo examples for each Type of Minimalism for better comprehension.
+I will take each one of these sub-types one by one and lay down my interpretations of the same.
+I will also include photo examples for each Type of Minimalism for better comprehension.

 1) Minimalism as Less Elements